Kless92/DockerConPP/README.md

         - is required

 #####API
-below are referances for each table containg endpoints, methods and parameters.
+Below are referances for each table containg endpoints, methods and parameters.
 They can be use with any open source desktop application.